 The E.A.R.N. instructors and tutors bring over 100 years of combined experience to the classroom.
 This experience includes work readiness, life skills, self-awareness, correctional instruction, college courses, literacy, adult basic education and GED preparation.

 Their personal experiences reflect their dedication to building a better, more just world.
 Like all of TRI's members, they believe in a world where there is no us and them - just us.

 Expanding our services to include the E.A.R.N.
 Program continues our dedication to helping our clients improve their individual and family lives, which will benefit our entire community.

 Research shows that individuals with more training/education earn more and spend less time unemployed.
 Higher education/ training increases earning potential.
 We are dedicated to helping E.A.R.N.ers advance to their fullest economic potentials: improving the lives of the individuals, their families and the community

-TRI's E.A.R.N. classes will begin on Tuesday, April 11, 2017 at 5:00 pm.
-They will continue every Tuesday and Wednesday evening from 5:00 - 8:00.
-These classes are open to everyone, current TRI clients and members of the community.
+TRI's E.A.R.N. classes are held every Tuesday and Wednesday from 5:00 - 8:00 pm.
+There is individual, customized tutoring available for everyone; current TRI clients and member of the community.
 You do not need to be a tattoo removal client to participate in TRI's E.A.R.N. program.

 E.A.R.N. classes are open to everyone.
 We individualize each course of study based upon your personal academic levels and goals.
 These courses include: